Dyab Abou Jahjah official website

 W

-hen a friend of mine called me this morning telling me that the British tabloid The Sun dedicated a whole article to me I thought he was confusing me with someone else.
-“The sun? shouldn’t they be picking on some model with an anorexia problem or some Tory lord who can’t keep his pants on around young girls?”.
-Ever since it was clear that Jeremy Corbyn makes a realistic chance of winning the contest for labour leadership, sleeping dogs have been called into action.
-Jeremy Corbyn is the worst nightmare of the ruling elite in Britain and beyond.
-A man who was consistent all through his political career in his socialist ideas, support for legitimate resistance, and promotion of dialogue among peoples.
+hen a friend called me this morning to tell me that the British tabloid *The Sun* had dedicated an entire article to me, I thought he must be confusing me with someone else. *The Sun*?
+Shouldn’t they be preoccupied with a model facing an eating disorder or a Tory lord who can’t keep his pants on around young women?
+Ever since Jeremy Corbyn emerged as a serious contender for the Labour leadership, the attack dogs have been set loose.
+Corbyn is the ruling elite’s worst nightmare in Britain and beyond: a man who has stood unwavering throughout his political career, committed to his socialist ideals, supporting legitimate resistance, and championing dialogue between peoples.

 Now, one can question our tactic, but no one can claim that we supported the content of satire that we have ourselves, at the time, characterized as vile and offensive and meant only to demonstrate hypocrisy.
 Such a claim would be false, and utterly ludicrous.

-The accusation of bigotry (against homosexuals and other groups) is also to be brought back to that same satire campaign and the same context and is therefore groundless.
+The accusation of bigotry (against homosexuals and other groups) is also to be brought back to that same satire campaign and the same context, and is therefore groundless.

 As for rejoicing the death of British occupation soldiers in Iraq, this is a misrepresentation of a position that I still uphold until this day.
 The occupation and destruction of Iraq in 2003 was unlawful, criminal and a crime against humanity.
 We still witness the repercussions of that terrible crime until this day.
-The criminals responsible for it, including Tony Blair, are still at large enjoying impunity.
+The criminals responsible for it, including Tony Blair, are still at large, enjoying impunity.
 Every soldier taking part in an illegal occupation is a legitimate target for resistance.
 This is a guaranteed right of resistance to all occupied peoples under international law.
 However, rejoicing the death of people, even enemy soldiers, is not something that I would do.
-Rejoicing the victory of peoples resistance against occupation, is another matter.
+Rejoicing the victory of people's resistance against occupation, is another matter.

 So here you have the other side of the story, and you can judge for yourself.